chrisroadmap/ar6/README.md

 | 7.SM.1        | [notebooks/115_chapter7_fig7.SM.1.ipynb](notebooks/115_chapter7_fig7.SM.1.ipynb) | Chris Smith |

 ## Reproduction
-The figures that I had a hand in are listed above and can be reproduced.
+The figures above where I am one of the listed authors can be reproduced.
 Data and figures are produced by the Jupyter Notebooks that live inside the `notebooks` directory.
+Also listed are external GitHub repositories and locations within the `contributed` directory where code for figures have been supplied by other authors.
+These are provided "as-is" and are not guaranteed to be reproducible within this environment.
+For external GitHub locations, check out the relevant repository READMEs.

-Every notebook is prefixed by a number.
-To reproduce all results, the notebooks should be run in numerical order, because some later things depend on earlier things (historical temperature attribution requires a constrained ensemble of the two layer climate model, which relies on the generation of the radiative forcing time series).
+Within my processing chain, every notebook is prefixed by a number.
+To reproduce all results in the chapter, the notebooks should be run in numerical order, because some later things depend on earlier things (historical temperature attribution requires a constrained ensemble of the two layer climate model, which relies on the generation of the radiative forcing time series).
 This being said, most notebooks should run standalone, as input data is provided where the datasets are small enough (see below).

 ### Installation
 I recommend using a virtual environment such as `venv` or `conda`.
 This repository was built inside a `conda` environment using `python 3.7`.